 On the surface this seems to make sense.
 But does it really?

 Offspring inherit lots of characteristics from their parents' DNA.
-There are genes for size, hair color and brain development -- but was there somewhere in the possum's genes that stored the strategy of not looking at the hunter's flashlight?
+There are genes for size, hair color and brain development -- but was there really somewhere in the possum's genes a code that stored the strategy of not looking at the hunter's flashlight?

 This is not a new question.
 Survival behaviors of animals have been studied by many researchers, but their inherent programming has never been fully explained.
 How exactly is this strategy coded and passed on from one generation to the next?
+How do spiders, for example, know how to build a web or a bird know how to build a nest?
 Can DNA do this?

-The most famous study of survival strategies is outlined in Richard Dawson's book, The Selfish Gene.
+The most famous study of survival strategies is outlined in Richard Dawkin's book, The Selfish Gene.
 Let's take look.

 Smith listed five main strategies which are observed in the animal kingdom (including humans):